 The Deptford Project

 The Deptford Project is a £47m mixed-use PPP regeneration scheme with the London Borough of Lewisham.
-In January 2006 the Mayor and Cabinet of the London Borough of Lewisham announced our selection from a field of 50 as their chosen developer of a scheme to regenerate this significant part of Deptford town centre.
-We are working with the architects Rogers, Stirk, Harbour + Partners on a building which will contain 132 new homes, 14 artisan arch space workshops, 7 commercial units, 2 restaurants and a new market square situated next to the historic carriage ramp and the Deptford mainline station.
+In January 2006 the Mayor and Cabinet of the London Borough of Lewisham announced Cathedral Group Plc from a field of 50 as their chosen developer of a scheme to regenerate this significant part of Deptford town centre.
+The Deptford Project will deliver; a building which will contain 132 new homes, 14 artisan arch space workshops, 7 commercial units, 2 restaurants and a new market square situated next to the historic carriage ramp and the Deptford mainline station.

 The ramp, first used in 1836 as a means for carriages to reach the station, is the oldest surviving railway structure in London.
-It is set to benefit from the sensitive restoration, making it once more a focal point for the area.
-We plan to transform the site into a lively and safe environment that will include retail units, a restaurant and a landscaped public piazza and have been working with Ash Sakula Architects, Pollard Thomas Edwards Architects and Farrer Huxley Associates on these aspects of the scheme.
+It is set to benefit from sensitive restoration as part of the development, making it once more a focal point for the area.
+The site will be transformed into a lively and safe environment that will include retail units, 2 restaurants and a landscaped public piazza and we worked with Ash Sakula Architects, Pollard Thomas Edwards Architects and Farrer Huxley Associates on these aspects of the scheme.

-The Deptford Project Café has become a popular place with Deptford locals.
-Lovingly restored by neighbourhood craftsmen and run by a local group, the café acts as a creative hub for the community and as the focal point for The Deptford Project.
+The Deptford Project Café became a popular place with Deptford locals.
+Lovingly restored by neighbourhood craftsmen and run by a local group, the café acted as a creative hub for the community and as the focal point for The Deptford Project.
 It has been featured in media all over the world and was hailed as London’s grooviest new café.
 Vogue magazine included The Deptford Project Café in their top 50 favourite things in London.
 It’s hoped the carriage can return once the scheme is complete.

 In Autumn 2010 Jamie Oliver visited the site with a film crew to shoot an episode of a new series which was aired on Channel Four at the end of 2011.

-The café has become the hub for a programme of arts and culture on the site that is making use of it while the design and consultation process continues.
+The café became the hub for a programme of arts and culture on the site that made use of it while the design and consultation process continued.
 We installed an outdoor cinema in summer 2010 and 2011 and partnered with Silent Cinema to host movie seasons.
-The cinema was designed and built by the crafts people on site.
+The cinema was designed and built by the craftspeople on site.